 People become addicted to drugs, alcohol, sex, fast food, sleep, masturbation, pornography, narcotics, video games, television, work, caffeine, etc. In recent times, social addiction appears to be the most disturbing addiction since the 2010s.
 Millions are so addicted to social media despite how it negatively affects their private life, family, school work, office work, and social life in general.

-social media addiction is far more harmful than we think.
-In this article, we will review 6 ways to overcome
+In a world where people literally live their entire lives on social media, scientists have warned that social media addiction is far more harmful than we think.
+In this article, we will review 6 ways to overcome social media addiction.

 Acknowledge That You Are Addicted